Refine element selection with the code selector

 • Red: The value for the code selector defines the highlighted element, e.g. a DIV box or an INPUT element.

 • You can separate multiple elements by space or greater than character (>).
-By doing so, you go one level deeper in the code structure (you select a more specific element within the bigger element).
+Doing so allows you to go one level deeper in the code structure (you select a more specific element within the bigger element).

 • Blue: The class of an element is added to the element with a dot (‘.’).
 If the element class has a space in its value, use another dot instead of the space.
 A space would mean to go an undefined level deeper in the code structure.